Maternity Allowance

 How do I prove self-employment income?

-When you apply for MA, DWP will check if you are registered with HRMC for at least 26 weeks in the test period.
-If you were, then your earnings from self-employment are assumed to be either £30 a week or £168 a week, depending on whether you’ve paid Class 2 National Insurance contributions (NICs) for those weeks.
+When you apply for MA, DWP will check if you are registered with HMRC for at least 26 weeks in the test period.
+If you were, but have not paid or are not treated as having paid Class 2 National Insurance contributions (NICs) then your earnings from self-employment are assumed to be £30 a week (however HMRC will write to you offering you the opportunity to pay voluntary Class 2 NICs to get the flat rate of MA).
+If you have paid or are treated as having paid Class 2 NICs you will get the flat rate of MA.

 For more information on how to pay NICs early or on a voluntary basis, contact the National Insurance helpline.